davidwmartines/python-kafka-dotnet/README.md

-# Python -> Kafka <- .NET
+# Python - Kafka - .NET

-Demonstration of Python and .NET programs exchanging events through Kafka.
+Demonstration of Python and .NET programs exchanging CloudEvents through Kafka.

 Contract is an Avro schema.